The harbor in Stromness on a calm day.

 Alexander making a point with Trevor.

-Robertsons are everywhere in Orkney, including this old tractor-trailer resting at a Westray farm.
+Robertsons are everywhere in Orkney, including written on the side this old tractor-trailer, being used for storage at a Westray farm.